sciZer0/7/v/README.md

 *Thanks to the fact that all transaction fees are burned, spammers — making a lot of non-necessary transactions in a unit of time — for the first time ever, in a way, become the best friends of the blockchain since they cause burning the native token, and hence increase the value of it.
 They help all holders of the native token a lot.*

-*Even with low transaction fees under $0.001, there will probably not be too many spammers since not too many people (if any) want to regularly financially harm themselves, simultaneously helping others.*
+*Even with low transaction fees under $0.001, there will probably not be too many spammers since not too many people (if any) want to regularly financially harm themselves, simultaneously helping unfamiliar ones.*